 Have You Been Injured in a Maryland Car Accident?

 If you or a loved one has recently been injured in any kind of Maryland car accident, you may be entitled to monetary compensation.
 However, proving that the other party was at fault for the accident is only half the battle; you must also sufficiently prove that your injuries were caused by the defendant’s negligent conduct.
-The skilled personal injury attorneys at the Maryland-based law firm of Lebowitz & Mzhen, LLC have decades of experience representing injured clients in all types of accident cases, and they know what it takes to successfully present their clients’ cases.
+The skilled personal injury attorneys at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers have decades of experience representing injured clients in all types of accident cases, and they know what it takes to successfully present their clients’ cases.
 Call 410-654-3600 today to set up a free consultation to discuss your case.